Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

-If $v$ is a vertex of the right subtree, it corresponds to a vertex labeled by $i$ in the tree $T_R$ and by induction we have $f(i)\leq i$.
-By Lemma \ref{induc_tree} the vertex $v$ is labeled by the $i$-th element $v_i$ of $V_R$ and $f(v_i) = v_{j-1} < v_j \leq v_i$.
+If $v$ is a vertex of the right subtree, it corresponds to a vertex labelled by $i$ in the tree $T_R$ and by induction we have $f(i)\leq i$.
+By Lemma \ref{induc_tree} the vertex $v$ is labelled by the $i$-th element $v_i$ of $V_R$ and $f(v_i) = v_{j-1} < v_j \leq v_i$.
 The proof is similar for the vertices of the left subtrees. \end{proof}

-Let $f$ be a self-bounded function.
-We will define a \emph{right} and a \emph{left sub-functions} and a partition of $\{2,\dots,n\}$ into two sequences $F_R$ and $F_L$.
+In order to show that the map $T\mapsto f_T$ is a bijection between interleaved trees and self-bounded functions, we show that the two sets have the same grammar.
+Using Lemma \ref{induc_tree} it is clear how to define a \emph{right} and a \emph{left sub-functions}.
+We also need to define a partition of $\{2,\dots,n\}$ into two sequences $F_R$ and $F_L$.

 The sequence $F_R$ is the (totally ordered) sequence inductively constructed as follows.
 Let $1\neq i_1$ be the smallest integer such that $f(i_1) = 1$.
 If there is no such integer then $F_R$ is the empty sequence, otherwise $F_R = (i_1)$.
 For $i =i_1 +1 ,\dots, n$, if $f(i)=1$ or $f(i) \in F_R$, then add $i$ to $F_R$.
 The sequence $F_L$ is the sequence inductively constructed as follows.
 Let $i$ be the smallest integer such that $f(i)=i$ and for $i=2,\dots,n$ if $f(i)=j \in F_L$ or $f(i)=i$, then add $i$ to $F_L$.